junf/QtSamples/README.md

 --------
 1. **FullScreen**:
 Display image in full-screen without frame.
 When you run the application, please place "hoge.jpg" included in the same directory as the executable file.
+2. **Slide**:
+Display image while sliding.
+When you run the application, please place "hoge.jpg" included in the same directory as the executable file.

 Notice
 ------